 Checklist - Agency Contract Registers

-Read the introduction to the document below or download the whole version here Checklist - Agency Contract Registers September 2017
+Read the introduction to the document below or download the whole version here Self-assessment checklist for agencies - Agency Contract Registers, updated May 2020

-The Government Information (Public Access) Act 2009 (GIPA Act)1 requires that contract information is made publically available by the agency through a contract register.
+The Government Information (Public Access) Act 2009 (GIPA Act) requires that contract information is made publicly available by the agency through a contract register.
 Contract registers increase government transparency and can lead to improved performance of outsourced services, as well as increased efficiency and value for money.

 For more information

 Contact the Information and Privacy Commission NSW (IPC):

 Part 3 Division 5 of the Government Information (Public Access) Act 2009